bluesky-social/feed-generator/README.md

 We are actively developing Feed Generator integration into the Bluesky PDS.
 Though we are reasonably confident about the general shape and interfaces laid out here, these interfaces and implementation details _are_ subject to change.

-We've put together a starter kit for devs.
+In the meantime, we've put together this starter kit for devs.
 It doesn't do everything, but it should be enough to get you familiar with the system & started building!

 ## Overview

 Feed Generators are services that provide custom algorithms to users through the AT protocol.

 They work very simply: the server receives a request from a user's server and returns a list of [post URIs](https://atproto.com/specs/at-uri-scheme) with some optional metadata attached.
-Those posts are then "hydrated" into full objects by the requesting server and sent back to the client.
-This route is described in the `com.atproto.feed.getFeedSkeleton` lexicon. (@TODO insert link)
+Those posts are then hydrated into full views by the requesting server and sent back to the client.
+This route is described in the [`com.atproto.feed.getFeedSkeleton` lexicon](https://github.com/bluesky-social/atproto/blob/custom-feeds/lexicons/app/bsky/feed/getFeedSkeleton.json).

-Think of Feed Generators like a user with an API attached.
-Like atproto users, a Feed Generator is identified by a DID/handle and uses a data repository which holds information like its profile.
-However, a Feed Generator's DID Document also declares a `#bsky_fg` service endpoint that fulfills the interface for a Feed Generator.
+A Feed Generator service can host one or more algorithms.
+The service itself is identified by DID, however each algorithm that it hosts is declared by a record in the repo of the account that created it.
+For instance feeds offered by Bluesky will likely be declared in `@bsky.app`'s repo.
+Therefore, a given algorithm is identified by the at-uri of the declaration record.
+This declaration record includes a pointer to the service's DID along with some profile information for the feed.

 The general flow of providing a custom algorithm to a user is as follows:
-- A user requests a feed from their server (PDS).
-Let's say the feed is identified by `@custom-algo.xyz`
+- A user requests a feed from their server (PDS) using the at-uri of the declared feed
-- The PDS resolves `@custom-algo.xyz` to its corresponding DID document
+- The PDS resolves the at-uri and finds the DID doc of the Feed Generator
-- The PDS sends a `getFeedSkeleton` request to the service endpoint with ID `#bsky_fg`
+- The PDS sends a `getFeedSkeleton` request to the service endpoint declared in the Feed Generator's DID doc
   - This request is authenticated by a JWT signed by the user's repo signing key
 - The Feed Generator returns a skeleton of the feed to the user's PDS
 - The PDS hydrates the feed (user info, post contents, aggregates, etc)